Action Cards

 Important Action Card Considerations

-Selected cards (with purple glow) receive focus for Co-Pilot suggestions
+Selected cards with the purple glow receive focus for Co-Pilot suggestions.

-⚠️ Remember that workflows execute from left to right following the connections between cards, so the arrangement and connections determine the execution path.
+⚠️ Workflows execute from left to right following the connections between cards.
+The arrangement and connections determine the execution path.

 Last updated